 Back to contents

 A recommended range is a starting point, not a shortcut.
 The same number can behave differently on another flex, another head, or another support condition.
 That is why a good process starts with a narrow working window and small controlled adjustments, not with machine maximums or copied settings.
+In practice, an ACF bonding machine performs best when each change is small enough to be judged clearly.

 A practical rule: